bolaft/bannerlord-retinues/docs/troops.md

 ### Caravan Guards, Caravan Masters & Villagers

-- Unlock the **Royal Patronage** doctrine to gain access to custom Caravan Guards, Caravan Masters, and Villagers.
+- Unlock the **Road Wardens** and **Armed Peasantry** doctrines to gain access to custom Caravan Guards, Caravan Masters, and Villagers.
 - When unlocked for a faction:
   - Retinues creates custom versions of:
     - **Caravan Guard**